ocdtrekkie/HAController/README.md

 ## Modules ##

 * Form1 is basically meant to get factored out eventually in it's entirety.
+* modConverse is a cross between a command line interface and a conversation system.
 * modDatabase handles the SQLite database that will store persistent data about the system.
 * modGlobal will mostly just hang onto stuff that needs to be accessible to the whole program.
 * modScheduler handles code that schedules events.
 (Currently using Quartz.NET)